jerdbeenbo/gc-rust/README.md

-# GCed-Rust: A Mark and Sweep Garbage Collector Demo in Rust
+# GC-Rust: A Mark and Sweep Garbage Collector Demo in Rust

 ## Overview